fufushih-practicedemo/react-highlight-video/README.md

 2. Install dependencies: `pnpm install`
 3. Start the development server: `pnpm run dev`
 4. Open your browser and visit `http://localhost:5173`

+### How to use

+#### Uploading a Video

+When you first open the application, you'll see the upload interface.
+There are two ways to add a video:

+Upload a local file
+Provide a video URL

+#### Using the Main Interface

+Once your video is successfully uploaded or processed, you'll enter the main interface, which is divided into two main sections:

+###### Preview Area (Right Side)

+- You can watch the video here.
+- Use the playback controls to play/pause the video.
+- Use the progress bar to fast forward or rewind.
+- Toggle "Highlight Mode" to play only the highlighted parts.

+###### Editing Area (Left Side)

+- You can view and edit the video's transcript here.
+- Click the star icon next to each sentence to highlight or unhighlight it.
+- Click on any sentence to jump the video to the time when that sentence starts.